Top Ten Fun Things To Do In or Around San Antonio

 - Explore one of the best caverns in Texas - Natural Bridges Cavern

-- Bike the 8 mile Mission Trial or just bike around downtown or better yet take a Segway Tour
+- Bike the 8 mile Mission Trail or just bike around downtown or better yet take a Segway Tour

 - Check out King William Historic District and the elegant three story Steves Homestead